bibbox/app-bbmri-eric-directory/INSTALL-APP.md

 * Name: Biobank explorer
 * Resource ZIP file: https://github.com/bibbox/app-bbmri-eric-directory/blob/master/biobank-explorer.zip
 * Use freemarker template: Yes
-ÜLanding page HTML template: the view-biobank-explorer.ftl you added in previous steo
+* Landing page HTML template: the view-biobank-explorer.ftl you added in previous steo

-### Activate the App and copy it’s URL and get the app ID out of it (the part of the URL after /menu/main/apps/)
+* Activate the App and copy it’s URL and get the app ID out of it (the part of the URL after /menu/main/apps/)
 * Edit the freemarker template
-* Replace the app ID this line:
-   directoryLink: server + '/menu/main/apps/aaaacx4r5ehjr6qwhylusdiaai‘,
+* Replace the app ID this line: directoryLink: server + '/menu/main/apps/aaaacx4r5ehjr6qwhylusdiaai‘,

 ### Set the Google Analytics ID (if applicable)
    GA_KEY: 'UA-XXXXXXXX-X',

-6. Upload the BBMRI-ERIC bootstrap theme
+### Upload the BBMRI-ERIC bootstrap theme

 @MOLGENIS team: where can we find them?

-@MOLGENIS team: where can we find it?
+### Configuration

 * Configure settings:
 * Edit the home page to give some background on the Directory in Bibbox